mittalpranjal12/Tindog-Website/README.md

 # Tindog-Website
 This website is developed in frontend, using HTML, CSS and Bootstrap making it a responsive webpage.
+It's inspired from Tinder app format.